ChalmersGU-AI-course/shrdlite-course-project/README-project.md

 # Shrdlite project

 ## Running the project
 Build the project and load the Shrdlite.html website.
+If building doesn't work, use the latest release available in our repository.

 ## Interesting utterances
 The example utterances of the small world has been updated with a couple of utterances that we consider extra interesting.
 All of the default ones are very relevant as well.